-Cybercrimes are on the rise, and the hackers and scammers behind these attacks are champing at the bit for a shot at your system.
+Cybercrimes are on the rise, and the hackers and scammers behind these attacks are chomping at the bit for a shot at your system.
 New research from Check Point Security shows another 30% rise in cyberattacks over the past few weeks; your computer is more vulnerable now than ever.

 Whether hackers are tricking you into clicking phishing links or directly attacking you through a malicious exploit, there’s no shortage of ways to break into your computer.
 Tap or click here to see the phishing red flags to watch out for.